Country Liberal Party: Leadership spills

 Adam Giles replaced Mills as Chief Minister of the Northern Territory and party leader at the 2013 CLP leadership ballot on 13 March while Mills was on a trade mission in Japan.
 Giles was sworn in as Chief Minister on 14 March, becoming the first indigenous head of government of an Australian state or territory.

-Willem Westra van Holthe challenged Giles at the 2015 CLP leadership ballot on 2 February and was elected leader by the party room in a late night vote conducted by phone.
+Willem Westra van Holthe challenged Giles at the a leadership ballot on 2 February 2015 and was elected leader by the party room in a late night vote conducted by phone.
 However, Giles refused to resign as Chief Minister following the vote.
 On 3 February, ABC News reported that officials were preparing an instrument for Giles' removal by the Administrator.
 The swearing-in of Westra van Holthe, which had been scheduled for 11:00 local time (01:30 UTC), was delayed.
 After a meeting of the parliamentary wing of the CLP, Giles announced that he would remain as party leader and Chief Minister, and that Westra van Holthe would be his deputy.